fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

 5. Old stuff could be recycles which in turn prevents deforestation

+## Topic: studying with others in group is more beneficial.
+Explain your reasons.
+1. you use the insight and knowledge of other group members
+2. Students have various cognitive skills, and each can master a different subject; therefore, they can help each other to learn more comprehensively.
+3. Student can enrich their social skills, for each member has a unique characteristic and perspective, so they will encounter various types of people, which in turn, will help them to become more socially compatable with others.
+4. Studying in groups will relieve the pressure student may feel by providing a friendly environment.

 ## Topic: part-time job while attending university
 1. This is a sheer waste of time.
 2. This is a **golden time** for students